-Kate Winslet & Saoirse Ronan's New Movie Will Give An Under-Appreciated Scientific Maverick Her Due
+Kate Winslet & Saoirse Ronan Will Star In A New Movie That'll Salute A Scientific Maverick

 Neither Saoirse Ronan nor Kate Winslet are strangers to a good period piece — and they'll continue their streak of bringing historical figures to life with their newest project.
 Ronan and Winslet will star in the romantic drama Ammonite, which is based on the life of fossil hunter Mary Anning.
 The film will shine a light on Anning's life and contributions to paleontology, which include several significant fossil discoveries off the coast of England.